Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    :align: center
    :target: ../../_images/Screenshots/nagios_srm.jpg

-The default user:password is ``nagiosadmin``:``tf``.
+The default username:password is ``nagiosadmin``:``tf``.
 You can change the password through the console with::

  sudo htpasswd -c -b /etc/nagios3/htpasswd.users nagiosadmin NEWPASSWORD

 Each of the rules will be shown as a service in Nagios.
 An overview over all services is available if you click on ``Services`` in the ``Current Status``